dhammon/AttacksAndCountermeasures/textbook/09-WebApplicationAttacks.md

 >[!exercise] Exercise 9.3 - Cross Site Scripting (XSS)
 >You will discover and exploit an XSS vulnerability in the vulnerable-site to steal the administrator's session cookie from within your Kali VM.
->#### Step 1 - Install Docker
->This step should not be needed if Exercise 9.1 was already completed; otherwise, refer to Exercise 9.1 - Step 1 for instructions.
->#### Step 2 - Install Vulnerable-Site
+>#### Step 0 - Install Docker and Vulnerable-Site (if needed)
->This step should not be needed if Exercise 9.1 was already completed; otherwise, refer to Exercise 9.1 - Step 2 for instructions.
+>This step should not be needed if Exercise 9.1 and 9.2 were already completed; otherwise, refer to Exercise 9.1 - Step 1 and 9.1 - Step 2 for instructions.
->#### Step 3 - Identify XSS
+>#### Step 1 - Identify XSS
 >With the vulnerable-site running in your Kali VM, launch a Firefox instance and navigate to [http://127.0.0.1/](http://127.0.0.1/).
 >
 >Open the source code of the login page by right clicking anywhere on the page and selecting "View Page Source" from the context menu.